 Keep one end of the one straw over the other straw end and fix a pin at that point as 'L' shape.
 Here you find a right angle tester (fig. 5.6).
-This is an "angle apparatus".

-Keep the tester on one ray \overrightarrow{OA} coinciding with vertex as shown in the (fig.-5.7).
-Now $\angle AOB$ is less than the right angle.
+Keep the tester on one ray $\overrightarrow{OA}$ coinciding with vertex as shown in the (fig.-5.7).
+Now $\angle AOB$ is less than the pright angle.
 Thus it is an acute angle.

-Keep the tester on one ray

-\overline{OC} coinciding with the vertex as shown in the (fig.-5.8).
+Keep the tester on one ray $\overrightarrow{OC}$ coinciding with the vertex as shown in the (fig.-5.8).
 Now $\angle COD$ is more than the right angle.
 Thus it is an obtuse angle.

-1. Use the 'straw angle apparatus' and identify the following angles.
+1. Use the 'right angle tester made of straws' and identify the following angles.

 - 2. List out five daily life situations where you observe acute angles and obtuse angles. - 3.
 Draw some angles of your choice.
-Test them by the 'angle apparatus' and write which are acute and which are obtuse.
+Test them by the 'angle tester' and write which are acute which are obtuse and which are right angles.

-Satya and Swetha were given Ray \overrightarrow{OA} and were asked to draw 45° angle.
+Satya and Swetha were given Ray $\overrightarrow{OA}$ and were asked to draw 45° angle.
 They drew like this: